Eric Bakker N.D.April 1, 2022

 Cholesterol gets oxidised by environmental pollutants, dietary neglect as well as other biochemical factors.
 Then it does harm to the arteries and other tissues.
 Of course the body attempts to reduce this oxidising process with natural antioxidants as one example.
 That is why off the shelf cooking oils have antioxidants added to stop the oil going rancid too quickly.

-1. Cholesterol, The Risks, The Facts and The Politics
+Cholesterol: The Risks, The Facts, and The Politics

-Risk Markers To Assess Heart Risk Not Commonly Tested (explained below)
+Risk Markers to Assess Heart Risk Not Commonly Tested

 C-Reactive Protein